 As a result, people may overspend due to stress shopping without thinking about their monthly budget.
 People sometimes purchase groceries that they normally do not use.
 But those items may cost hundreds of dollars which practically affects their household budget.
 The situation gets worse when a significant amount of that grocery goes to waste.

 Overspending due to stress shopping may increase unexpected expenses.
-It may increase your overall credit card debt and affect your savings for an extended period.
+This may increase your overall credit card debt and affect your savings for an extended period.

 Due to such financial situations, you might be facing financial stress, which may cause negative effects on your physical and mental health.